Quality of Care External Quality Review (EQR)

 - An assessment of the degree to which each MCO or PIHP has addressed effectively the quality improvement recommendations made by the EQRO during the prior year’s review.

 States must provide copies of this information upon request, through print or electronic media, to interested parties.

 Annually, CMS will review the detailed technical reports for evaluation and follow-up.

 CMS requests that all states have final EQR Technical Reports available to CMS and the public, by April 30th of each year to align with the collection and annual reporting on managed care data for the annual Secretary’s reports on the quality of care in Medicaid and CHIP.
 To view information abstracted from EQR Technical Reports submitted during the 2013-2014 reporting cycle, see Findings from EQR Technical Reports (children) and Findings from EQR Technical Reports (adults).

 External Quality Review Toolkit (2012 Update)

-- External Quality Review of Medicaid Managed Care: Building Partnerships for Meaningful Quality Improvement -- February 20, 2013
+External Quality Reviews in Medicaid Managed Care: Building Partnerships for Meaningful Quality Improvement (June 2008)

 Please submit any questions or requests for technical assistance related to EQR to: ManagedCareQualityTA@cms.hhs.gov.